ORNL-Fusion/freda-doc/docs/workflows/multifidelity_uq/introduction.rst

 3. The path to the Dakota executable: ``/global/homes/l/ladamia/.local/bin/dakota``.
 4. The workflow files for your chosen demonstration (e.g., the ``NBI_demo`` or ``SOL_demo`` directory).

 The conda environment in (2.) loads Dakota 6.15, which does not have access to the latest multi-fidelity capabilities.
 Regarding (3.), I built Dakota 6.20 in my local home.
-For now, you have to provide your own Dakota 6.20 or newer (ask me if you need help with that).
-I will be shipping this version of newer as part of the env in a future update.
+For now, you need to provide your own execitable for Dakota 6.20 or newer (ask me if you need help with that).
+In future versions, Dakota 6.20+ will be shipped in the Conda env to streamline the workflow (this will be completely transparent for the user).

 3.2.
 Core file architecture
 -----------------------------

-Every study in this framework consists of three key files. **You only need to edit the first file.**
+Every study in this framework consists of three key files. **You only need to edit the first file.** In future versions, the other two files will be included in the Conda env (this will be completely transparent for the user).

 1.  ``dakota_config.json`` (The "What")